J.S. Clark High School

 THE BULLDOG BARKS!

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Rosa B. Scott (Anderson) (here, next to this marker); Doctor's Office (a few steps from this marker); Venus House (a few steps from this marker); Le Vieux Village (a few steps from this marker); Sugar Kettle, c.
-1800 (within shouting distance of this marker); Jarrell Home (within shouting distance of this marker); La Chapelle House (within shouting distance of this marker); The Macland Plantation Bell (within shouting distance of this marker).
+Rosa B. Scott (Anderson) (here, next to this marker); Doctor's Office (a few steps from this marker); Venus House (a few steps from this marker); Le Vieux Village (a few steps from this marker); Opelousas Firsts and Famous/ Hall of Fame (a few steps from this marker); Sugar Kettle, c.
+1800 (within shouting distance of this marker); 19th Century Outhouse, c.1890 (within shouting distance of this marker); Jarrell Home (within shouting distance of this marker).
 Touch for a list and map of all markers in Opelousas.

 Categories. • African Americans • Education •